-His family brought Slim to the Lone Star State as an infant.
-His parents eventually divorced.
+Slim’s parents eventually divorced.
 His father moved to Amarillo.
-Amarillo is where he got the last part of his alias.
+Amarillo is where he got part of his “stage” name.

 Tom Austin Preston, Jr. spent much of his childhood living on a ranch.
 He learned basic cowboy skills, including horseback riding and roping.

 How did he choose his poker name?
 During his youth, he maintained a skinny frame.
 It became popular to associate nicknames with physical traits.
-His friends referred to him as “Slim”, so he added “Amarillo” because his father had moved there.
+His friends referred to him as “Slim,” so he added “Amarillo.”

 2- Amarillo Slim Enjoyed an Unusual Military Career

-The Second World War preoccupied Americans while Slim attended high school.
+World War II preoccupied Americans while Slim attended high school.
 The Allies advanced into Germany during his Senior year.